Babilinx/zoc/README.md

 `Zoc` programs lives on the stack; no heap allocation except the ones you make.

-`Zoc` have a strong typing that make memory errors harder to do.
+`Zoc` have a strong typing that make errors harder to do.

 # Features
 - Compiled